 - 1 1/2 tablespoons chopped fresh dill

 - Melt the butter in a Dutch oven or large heavy-bottomed pot.2 tablespoons unsalted butter

-- Cover the pot tightly and cook over low heat for 20 to 30 minutes, until the potatoes are just tender when tested with a small knife.
+- Cover the pot tightly and cook over low heat for 20 to 30 minutes, shaking the pot occasionally or stirring with a wooden spoon, until the potatoes are tender when tested with a small knife.

 - Turn off the heat and allow the potatoes to steam for another 5 minutes.
 Don’t overcook.

 - Toss with the reserved dill, and salt to taste, then serve hot.1 1/2 tablespoons chopped fresh dill, Fleur de Sel